 docker-compose.ymlfile for starting the API container and a containerized edition of the ngrok agent on the same network. - A

-ngrok.ymlagent configuration file to connect the agent to your ngrok account and one of the Tunnel Group backends you previously created.
+ngrok.ymlagent configuration file to connect the agent to your ngrok account and the shared internal domain.

 -